Department of Communication Sciences and Oral Health

 COMS 5603.
 Language Disorders in School-Age Children.
 Principal issues and research concerning the nature of language disorders in school-age children; assessment and treatment of such disorders.
 Three lecture hours a week.
 Credit: Three hours.

-COMS 5622.
+COMS 5621.
 Special Populations and Communication Disorders.
 Characteristics, assessment, and treatment of communication disorders in special populations.
-Two lecture hours a week.
-Credit: Two hours.
+One lecture hour a week.
+Credit: One hour.

 COMS 5632.
 Healthcare and the Speech-Language Pathologist.
 Principal issues and responsibilities concerning the nature, assessment, and evidence-based treatment of patients in various healthcare settings.
 Two lecture hours a week.
 Credit: Two hours.